AstraytLUL/astraytlul.github.io/_posts/2025-03-27-ML-Workshop.md

   - Machine Learning
   - Notes
 ---

-This is my first blog post. \\
+Today I attended NUS Hackers x QRT Workshop: Introduction to Machine Learning.

-Today I attended NUS Hackers x QRT Workshop: Introduction to Machine Learning, and I decided to share what I learned with my notes.
-It was a really good experience for both learning and network. \\
+I decided to share what I learned with my notes.
+It was a really good experience for both learning and network.

 I thought there was pizza but there wasn't, sorry NF.
 QAQ

 ## Data
 ### Types of data
 - Structured Data: Key->Value, Relational DB, Documents, Graph DB, Vectors, etc.